haiderstats/ISDEvaluation/README.md

 A full tutorial of the code in this repository can be found on Humza Haider's [RPubs site](http://rpubs.com/haiderstats/ISDEvaluation), however, we also give a brief example below.
 Before attempting to run any of the code please make sure you have installed all the required packages: `caret`, `dataPreparation`, `ggplot2`, `reshape2`,`randomForestSRC`, `Rcpp`,`RcppArmadillo`, `prodlim`, `survival`, `fastcox`, `plyr`,and `dplyr`.
 Once your working directory is in `ISDEvaluation`, you can run the following

 ```
+#First load all the code.

 source('analysisMaster.R')

 #We will use some example data from the "survival" library.
 For details on this dataset see 'help(lung)'.

 survivalDataset = survival::lung

 #If you run 'head(survivalDataset' you will see that the time to event feature is already named 'time'
-but the censor bit is named 'status' and has values of 2 for dead and 1 for censored.
+#but the censor bit is named 'status' and has values of 2 for dead and 1 for censored.
 We change this
-name to 'delta' and set these values to 0 and 1 below.
+#name to 'delta' and set these values to 0 and 1 below.

 names(survivalDataset)[c(3)] = c("delta")
 survivalDataset$delta = survivalDataset$delta - 1

 #Then we can run analysisMaster() to get the evaluation results for all the models.

 ISD = analysisMaster(survivalDataset, numberOfFolds = 5)
 ```